 David is continuing his work at Fountain Gate Secondary College.

-Due to popular demand, David offers telephone and Skype counselling, by arrangement for both individuals and couple who are unable to see him face to face.
+Due to popular demand, David offers Skype counselling, by arrangement for both individuals and couple who are unable to see him face to face.
 He also has run personal development workshops at schools, businesses and sporting clubs.

 - Grad Dip Counselling & Human Serv.
 (Latrobe University)